Sacred Places Near Me

 History & Structure

-Angkor Wat was built between 1113 and 1150 CE by King Suryavarman II as the state temple of the Khmer capital.
-Originally a Hindu temple dedicated to Vishnu, it is unusually oriented westward other than most Angkorian temples which are oriented to the east, in alignment with sunrise and traditional Hindu cosmology.
+Angkor Wat was built between 1113 and 1150 CE by King Suryavarman II as the state temple of the Khmer Empire.
+It is oriented westward rather than east, unusually for Angkorian temples, in alignment with funerary traditions.
 Construction was extensive but never fully completed.
+The temple transitioned to Buddhist use from the late 13th century while retaining its Hindu architecture.
+Though Angkor later ceased to function as a capital, Angkor Wat was never fully abandoned and remained in continuous religious use.